PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

   switch(currMotor.state) {
     case (TURN):
-      // Set to turn state
-      currMotor.overdrawn = false;
-      float rotation = constrain(map(filteredSignal, SIGNAL_THRESHOLD, 205, 90, 180), 90, 180);    // Map signal to a rotation speed
-      currMotor.servo.write(rotation);
-      currMotor.rotation += rotation;
+      _UpdateTurnState(currMotor, filteredSignal);
       break;
     case (HOLD):
-      //TODO: Need logic here to keep motor stopped when stalled and not stop any others

-      currMotor.overdrawn = true;  // Record that this motor has overdrawn current currMotor.servo.write(90);
+      _UpdateHoldState(currMotor, filteredSignal);
       break;
     case (RELEASE):
+      _UpdateReleaseState(currMotor, filteredSignal);
+      break;
+  }
+}

+void _UpdateTurnState(motor& currMotor, float filteredSignal) {
+  /*
+    - Function:
+      - Updates the currMotor to the TURN state
+    - Arguments:
+      - currMotor (motor): the current motor we are iterating through
+      - filteredSignal (float): the EMG signal from the MyoWare sensor */

-      // Release state
+  // Set to turn state
   currMotor.overdrawn = false;
+  float rotation = constrain(map(filteredSignal, SIGNAL_THRESHOLD, 205, 90, 180), 90, 180);    // Map signal to a rotation speed
+  currMotor.servo.write(rotation);
+  currMotor.totalRotation += rotation;
+}

+void _UpdateReleaseState(motor& currMotor, float filteredSignal) {
+  /*
+    - Function:
+      - Updates the currMotor to the RELEASE state
+    - Arguments:
+      - currMotor (motor): the current motor we are iterating through
+      - filteredSignal (float): the EMG signal from the MyoWare sensor */

+  currMotor.overdrawn = false;
   // Check if the motor has moved at all yet if (currMotor.totalRotation > 0) {
     currMotor.servo.write(80);  // slowly reverse motor
     currMotor.totalRotation -= RELEASE_STEP;  // arbitrary value (requires testing)

     if (currMotor.totalRotation <= 0) { // once the motor has gotten to its return state
       currMotor.totalRotation = 0;
       currMotor.servo.write(90);  // stop movement
     }
   }
   else {
     currMotor.servo.write(90);  // already at original position, stop }
-      break;
 }

+void _UpdateHoldState(motor& currMotor, float filteredSignal) {
+  /*
+    - Function:
+      - Updates the currMotor to the HOLD state
+    - Arguments:
+      - currMotor (motor): the current motor we are iterating through
+      - filteredSignal (float): the EMG signal from the MyoWare sensor */

+  // TODO: Need logic here to keep it stopped when stalled but not stop others

+  currMotor.overdrawn = true;  // Record that this motor has overdrawn current currMotor.servo.write(90);
 }

 float _getCurrentThreshold() {
     /*